systemctl — Control the systemd system and service manager

 argument, it is only verified and enqueued.
 This option may not be

-combined with --wait
+combined with --wait.

-¶Synchronously wait for started units to terminate again.
+--wait¶Synchronously wait for started units to terminate again.

-This option may not be combined with --no-block
+This option may not be combined with --no-block.

 Note that this will wait forever if any given unit never terminates